kalyankashaboina/shapeguard/docs/VALIDATION.md

 ## handle()

 Combines `validate()` + `asyncHandler()` into a single call.
-This is the recommended pattern from v0.2.0 onwards.
+This is the recommended pattern.

 **Before**